fbpx

 7. Engaging a professional only after an issue arises.
 The number of clients who only come to see me once a problem arises with a contract is large.
 I have said many times to my clients that they could have saved themselves an absolute fortune in legal costs by coming to see me at the time when they were looking to enter into a contract and taking some advice on the issues at that time.
 Although it seems that potentially spending a few thousand dollars before you enter into the contract is a lot to pay, this is better than spending tens of thousands of dollars after the event when a dispute arises.
 I thoroughly recommend being proactive at the time when you enter into a contract and that you seek legal advice before signing.If you have a question when it comes to any of the above, or around a business mistake you’re looking to avoid, simply phone me on (08) 6244 0985 or email me at any time.

-Craig Hollett is a highly regarded and well-versed commercial litigator with over 20 years’ experience.
-Craig’s extensive experience includes commercial and contractual disputes, building and construction, general commercial litigation, debt recovery, bankruptcy and insolvency, insurance law, professional indemnity and liability, defamation, mortgage enforcement, vocational disciplinary proceedings, OH&S prosecutions and public liability.
+Craig Hollett is a highly regarded and well versed commercial litigator with over 20 years’ experience.
+Craig’s extensive experience includes disputed estates and estate administration, Family Provision Act claims, commercial and contractual disputes, general commercial litigation, debt recovery, bankruptcy and insolvency, defamation, insurance litigation, mortgage enforcement, vocational disciplinary proceedings, OH&S prosecutions.